misiektoja/xbox_monitor/docs/usage.md

 xbox_monitor <xbox_gamer_tag> -e
 ```

-The error email fires only for a credential failure, since every other kind of failure clears on its own.
+The error alert fires at once for a failure that cannot clear on its own, such as expired credentials or a profile that stopped sharing its activity.
+A failure that can clear on its own, such as a timeout or a rate limit, is alerted on only after 20 failed checks in a row, so a short outage does not reach you.
+Either way the alert is sent once and not repeated until a check succeeds.
+The same rule governs the webhook error alert.

 Set the [SMTP settings](configuration.md#smtp-settings) first.